 This intentionally short phrase does need a little bit of unpacking.
 Science is not just evidence, but also interpretation of that evidence—and many scientists together—a consensus—decide the value of the interpretation.
 However, it is important for people to realize that the system does have inherent problems.
 For example, some scientists fail to distinguish between interpretation of data and speculation about or extrapolation from data (which can be and often is inaccurate).
 Others are so desperate for their papers to fit with the consensus views that they ignore or bury inconsistent data.
 After all, what a scientist reports will affect whether they get grants, tenure and are published.
 Even though most scientists are genuine people sincerely seeking advances in their area of science, they are human: subject to the same temptations, errors in judgment, and even deliberate close-mindedness as the rest of us.

-Dr. Crocker has experience as a medical research scientist working on grants from pharmaceutical companies, a professor working with students, an expelled scientist, and just a citizen.
+Dr. Crocker, the AITSE founder and former president, has experience as a medical research scientist working on grants from pharmaceutical companies, a professor working with students, an expelled scientist, and just a citizen.
 She knows that when data are not favorable to the company funding the work, some companies use a confidentiality clause to prevent publication.
 She has seen numerous students cheat in their classes—undergraduates, postgraduates, and medical students, and is aware that many professors do not report or even discourage this practice.
 A more intentional breach of scientific integrity is also active in the schools, namely the suppression of information that might allow students to critically assess the evidence for politically-charged science, such as evolution and climate change.

 Dr. Cocker realized that the robust health, economic success and religious freedom that our nation enjoys are under threat—and lack of good science, based on evidence instead of mere consensus, is a root cause.
 Political, financial, and ideological motivations lead to publication and promotion of inaccurate data, endangering our health and well-being.
 Many Americans are losing confidence in the arrogant claims of so-called “experts.”
 The scientific and technological innovation for which the USA is famous in the global marketplace is being stifled by the currently enforced conformity to scientific consensus.
 Ideologically motivated slanting of presentation of scientific data leads to erroneous and unfounded conclusions about religious questions.